pivotal/docs-tap/overview.md

   secure trusted software that complies with their corporate security requirements.

-  To enable this, Supply Chain Security Tools - Scan provides scanning and gatekeeping capabilities that Application and DevSecOps teams can easily incorporate earlier in their path to production.
+  To enable this, Supply Chain Security Tools - Scan provides scanning and gatekeeping capabilities that Application and DevSecOps teams can incorporate earlier in their path to production.
   This is an established industry best practice for reducing security risk and ensuring more efficient remediation.